Top of page

 Lymph

-Lymph is the liquid that flows through your lymphatic system.
+Lymph is the clear liquid that flows through your lymphatic system.
 It is formed from the fluid that surrounds all the cells in your body.
-This fluid drains from your tissues into tiny lymphatic vessels through flaps or valves in the vessel walls.
+This fluid drains from your tissues into tiny lymphatic vessels.

 Lymph can contain: